thetestgame/email-to-lunchmoney/README.md

 - **Amazon order emails**.
 Orders with multiple items have their associated Lunch Money transactions split into a single transaction for each item.
 A note is added to transactions with a shortened item name and order number.

+- **Cloudflare invoices**.
+Extracts invoice details from PDF invoice attachments.
+Domain renewals and other services are added as transaction notes with invoice IDs.

 - **Lyft rideshare and Bike rides**.
 A note is added to each transaction with the start and end location, time of ride, and duration.